Benchmarks & Industry Insights

 Budget, bid, and launch campaigns

-The platform gives you room to test, learn, and scale.
-Start with modest test budgets across two or three high-intent subreddits.
-Run separate ad groups for each community to keep data clean.
-As results emerge, divert your budget toward the subreddits that deliver pipeline and cut spend on those that only drive traffic without conversions.
+Start small.
+Two or three high-intent subreddits.
+Separate ad groups for each.
+Keep the data clean so you know what's actually working.
+As results emerge, divert budget toward the subreddits that deliver pipeline and cut spend on those that only drive traffic.

 Structure spend by funnel stage

 • Top-funnel awareness: Target broader technology or industry interest subreddits with a lower daily budget cap ($50-100/day).
-These audiences are cold and exploratory, so you're paying for reach and brand recognition, not immediate conversions.
+You're paying for reach and brand recognition, not immediate conversions.

-• Mid-funnel retargeting: Target recent site visitors, content downloaders, and webinar attendees with a moderate daily cap ($100-200/day).
-These audiences already know your brand and are evaluating solutions, making them worth more aggressive spend.
+• Mid-funnel retargeting: Target recent site visitors, content downloaders, and webinar attendees with an appropriate daily cap based on audience size and overall campaign budget.
+These audiences already know your brand.

 • Bottom-funnel conversions: Target pricing page visitors, free trial users, and demo attendees with your highest daily cap ($200-500/day) and most aggressive bids.
-These prospects are in active buying mode and generate the highest return on ad spend.
+These prospects are in active buying mode.

 Choosing the right bidding strategy

 For retargeting, pay more for seven-day visitor pools than sixty-day pools.
-That extra bid pushes your ad higher in the Reddit feed, potentially leading to greater ad visibility and more opportunities for social proof as users engage directly with the sponsored post.
+That extra bid can push your ad higher in the feed and help you build engagement on the sponsored post.

 Timing and placement

 Device and placement optimization matter more here than on most platforms.
-Desktop traffic skews toward decision-makers doing research, while the mobile feed supplies cheaper reach but lower lead quality.
-Schedule ads during business hours in core geos to align with B2B browsing habits and keep wastage low.
+Desktop traffic represents a smaller share of Reddit usage than mobile traffic.
+Mobile feed can supply cheaper reach but lower lead quality.
+Schedule ads during business hours in core geos to keep wastage low.

 Optimize and scale campaigns